SheCodesAustralia/workshopcontent/content/python/getting_started/1_python_installation/_index.md

 We're finally here!

 We need Python before we can start.
 If you don't have Python installed yet, start by installing Python.
-We want you to install the latest version of Python, however if you already have an earlier version installed that should work too!
+Ideally we would like you to install the latest version of Python, however if you already have an earlier version installed that should work too!
 At a minimum, this tutorial requires Python 3.5.

 {{% notice info %}}